jayachandra1208/AI-ML-assignment/README.md

 Get Transparency Score: Analyzes your text for clarity and completeness, providing a score from 1 to 10 with a detailed explanation.

-Generate Summary: Provides a one-paragraph summary of any text you provide.

 Responsive Design: The application's interface is designed to work seamlessly on all devices, from mobile phones to desktops.

 Separated Architecture: Built with a distinct frontend and a production-ready backend, allowing for easy maintenance and scalability.